Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

-While oil paints dry with a shine, acrylics get quite flat after drying, and many times there are uneven areas of shine and matte, due to use of different paints, retarders or other mediums that alter the look of the finished work.
+Acrylics get quite flat and opaque after they dry.
+Many times there are uneven areas of shine and matte due to use of different paints, retarders, or other mediums that alter the look of the finished work.

-Also, a nice coat of varnish seals the porous acrylic paint surface, blocking the dirt from collecting.
+Another great advantage of applying a final coat of varnish is that it seals the porous acrylic paint surface, blocking the dirt from collecting.

-Acrylic paints don’t need a protective coat to be durable and water resistant.
+After they dry, acrylic paints become durable and water resistant.
 However, during the drying process, the water evaporates from the paint, leaving tiny holes, which are a gateway for dirt and dust buildup over the years.

-If you hang your paintings without glass, even if you wipe down and dust your paintings regularly, some amount of dirt gets trapped on the paint surface, and over time the accumulation can discolor the artwork.
+If you hang your paintings without glass, even if you wipe down and dust your paintings regularly, some amount of dirt gets trapped on the paint surface.
+Over time, the accumulation can discolor the artwork.
 A sealant makes the surface dust resistant and easier to clean.

 Varnish provides also a UV protection that prevents fading and yellowing of the paint.

 While varnishing is not necessary, I always choose to do it.
 I usually apply a second coat too, just to make the surface a little shinier and the varnishing more homogeneous.